andrewjpage/seqbox/README.md

 multiple.
 * all the input fastqs for both nanopore and illumina need to be gzipped.
+* if the readset is COVID, it needs the date and pcr identifier of the corresponding tiling pcr. if the readset is not covid, it needs the date and extraction identifier of the corresponding extraction.

 ## tests

-1. Test 1 tests multiple things i) that the todo list query is working ok ii) end to end testing for covid workflow
+1. Test 1 tests multiple things i) that the todo list query is working ok ii) end to end testing for covid workflow, nanopore default.

     a. `run_test_01.sh`